commandk-dev/cli/README.md

     $ # You might have to use sudo for the next command
     $ install <archive>/cmdk-linux-x86_64 -m 0555 /usr/local/bin/cmdk
     ```
-If the installion went through successfully, you should be able to run:
+If the installation went through successfully, you should be able to run:

 ```shell
 $ cmdk version